 Grumbling, Sirius went down a few more words.
 'Seriously, you actually used these for passwords?' he said incredulously as he looked at the list.
 'How has McGonagall not noticed?' some of the words there were rather rude.
 If McGonagall had caught him saying any of the words in school, he was sure he would have had his mouth washed out.
 He doubted that the students were complaining though.
 The little buggers probably thought it was brilliant as they broke into fits of giggling when saying the passwords.

-Grumbling indistinctly to himself, he came upon what he thought would be the password, 'Piss-artist' he said, giving the portrait a disgusted look.
+Complaining indistinctly to himself, he came upon what he thought would be the password, 'Piss-artist' he said, rolling his eyes.
 As the portrait swung open, he shook his head and entered.

 The common room was empty and clean.
 Sirius heaved a sigh of relief at that.
 He did not want to be seen by the house-elves.